tjscriptss/tj_communityservice/README.md

   - List of all active players on community server
   - Option to add/remove actions to active players
   - Instead of markers you have props that you clean.
 Script will not load more that 5 props at once for optimisation
+  - Option for enabled jobs to access to community service menu through ox_target

 Created by TJ Scripts
 Discord: https://discord.gg/FQCMcfAuje